Viniciuscoding/granja_Google_Associate_Cloud_Engineer/README.md

 **Cold Start:** when your model is not updating to new users, new products, and new patterns in user preference because the model only knows about your older products, it continues to recommend them long after they’ve fallen out of favor.
 Ultimately, users simply ignored the recommendations altogether, and made do with the site’s search functionality.

 **Compulation:**

+**Concept Drift:** occurs when there is a change in the relationship between the input feature and the label, or target.
+It can occur due to shifts in the feature space and/or the decision boundary, so we need to be aware of these during production.

 **Container:** it is an abstraction that packages applications and libraries together so that the applications can run on a greater variety of hardware and operating systems.
 This ultimately makes hosting large applications better.